 CalWORKs regulations require that all school-age children attend school regularly.
 It is the responsibility of the parent.
-If a child under age 16 does not attend school, the parent may be sanctioned and removed from the cash grant.
-If a child 16-18 does not attend school, then that child is removed from the cash grant.
+If a child 16-18 is deemed by the school district to be a chronic truant, that child is removed from the cash grant.

 Families receiving CalWORKs cash aid are required to obtain immunizations for all pre-school children (birth through 6 years of age).
 Parents must provide written proof of their child’s immunization records.
-A parent who does not give the county this proof may be sanctioned, and his/her needs may be removed from the cash grant.
+A parent who does not give the county this proof may be penalized, and his/her needs will be removed from the cash grant.

 How to Apply:

 There are five CalWORKs offices located throughout Contra Costa County.
-For information on your eligibility to CalWORKs, call the office nearest you to set up an appointment.
+For information on your eligibility to CalWORKs, call (866) 663-3225.

 |East County||Central County||West County|